-All bathrooms must be suitably and adequately heated (see page 6 for details) and ventilated (see page 8 for details).
+All bathrooms should be suitably and adequately heated (see page 5 for details) and ventilated (see page 7 for details).

-All bathrooms and WCs must be of an adequate size and layout.
+All bathrooms and WCs should be of an adequate size and layout.

-- Wash hand basins to be not less than 600mm x 400mm (if in separate WC 250mm x 350). - Baths to be not less than 1700mm in length and 700mm wide. - Shower trays to be not less than 750mm x 750mm.
+Wash hand basins to be not less than 600mm x 400mm (if in separate WC 250mm x 350).

+Baths to be not less than 1700mm in length and 700mm wide.

+Shower trays to be not less than 750mm x 750mm.

-All bathrooms and toilets must be of an adequate size and layout.
+All bathrooms and toilets should be of an adequate size and layout.

-Baths and WHBs must have a 300mm waterproof splash back.
+Baths and WHBs should have a 300mm waterproof splash back.

-Showers must have an impervious surround - either a cubicle or tiled walls and a screen.
+Showers should have an impervious surround - either a cubicle or tiled walls and a screen.

-The walls and floor coverings of any bathroom or WC must be reasonably smooth and impervious and capable of being readily cleansed.
+The walls and floor coverings of any bathroom or WC should be reasonably smooth and impervious and capable of being readily cleansed.

-Lights must be operated by pull cord switches within bathrooms and WCs.
+Lights should be operated by pull cord switches within bathrooms and WCs.

-All bathrooms and WCs must be suitably located in or in relation to the living accommodation in the HMO.

-- Suitably located bathrooms mean that there shall be bathroom facilities not more than one floor distance from the sleeping accommodation in the case of a category A HMO and not more than two floors distant from the sleeping accommodation in relation to category B HMO. - Suitably located WC facilities shall be not more than one floor distant from living and sleeping accommodation.
+All bathrooms and WCs should be suitably located in or in relation to the living accommodation in the HMO, meaning that there shall be bathroom facilities not more than one floor distance from the sleeping accommodation in the case of a category A HMO and not more than two floors distance from the sleeping accommodation in relation to category B HMO.

+Suitably located WC facilities shall be not more than one floor distant from living and sleeping accommodation.